 Contractor shall coordinate and cooperate with Exchange to the extent necessary during the Exchange’s enrollment process following the Exchange’s acceptance of the single employer and single employee application forms.
-Contractor shall provide Services as may be required to support the Exchange during the enrollment process conducted by the Exchange in accordance with the Exchange’s responsibilities under 45 C.F.R. § 155.720 and other applicable laws, rules and regulations.
+Contractor shall provide Services as may be required to support the Exchange during the enrollment process conducted by the Exchange in accordance with the Exchange’s responsibilities under State and Federal laws, rules and regulations.
 Such Services shall include support of the Exchange’s performance of the following activities that must occur before the effective date of coverage: (i) determination of Employer eligibility, (ii) selection of Contractor’s QHPs coverage levels by Employers and Employees, and (iii) verification of Employee’s eligibility.

-SHOP coverage shall commence on the first (1st) day of a month or such other date as may be established by the Exchange under its enrollment timeline and processes in accordance with the requirements set forth at 45 C.F.R. § 155.720(b)(7).
+Covered California for Small Business coverage shall commence on the first (1st) day of a month or such other date as may be established by the Exchange under its enrollment timeline and processes in accordance with State and Federal laws, rules and regulations.
 The specific terms and conditions relating to commencement of coverage, including, cancellation or postponement of the effective date of coverage in the event of nonpayment or partial payment of an initial premium will be determined in accordance with applicable laws, rules and regulations.

-Contractor shall provide SHOP with all information necessary to send the renewal notifications to SHOP small businesses, including information needed to satisfy any applicable language accessibility requirements.
+Contractor shall provide Covered California for Small Business with all information necessary to send the renewal notifications to Covered California for Small Business small businesses, including information needed to satisfy any applicable language accessibility requirements.

-2.3.3 SHOP Premiums
+2.3.3 Covered California for Small Business Premiums

-SHOP will be responsible for collection of premiums, including delinquent payments.
+Covered California for Small Business will be responsible for collection of premiums, including delinquent payments.
 Contractor shall review and reconcile information received from the Exchange on a monthly basis relating to the administration of premium payments, including information required under 45 C.F.R. § 155.705 and other applicable laws, rules and regulations necessary to the administration of premiums.
-Such reconciliation process will include the Contractor’s review of information relating to the receipt of premium amounts due to the Exchange from each Employer and Employee in SHOP.
+Such reconciliation process will include the Contractor’s review of information relating to the receipt of premium amounts due to the Exchange from each Employer and Employee in Covered California for Small Business.
 Contractor shall provide the Exchange notice of any reconciling enrollment information with premium payment information, which shall be evaluated by the Exchange in consultation with Contractor.

-Contractor shall not be entitled to collect from Enrollees and/or receive from Employers any amounts or receive funds from the Employers above the premium amounts except with respect to cost-sharing amounts or to the extent that such payment (i) is expressly authorized under the Certified QHPs, such as out-of-network services that comply with the notice requirements set forth at Section 3.4.3 above, or (ii) relates to a charge for non-sufficient funds or transaction fees initiated by Enrollee at rates that are reasonable and customary for such transactions; the Contractor shall not pursue collections of any said fees from the Exchange.
+Contractor shall not be entitled to collect from Enrollees and/or receive from Employers any amounts or receive funds from the Employers above the premium amounts except with respect to cost-sharing amounts or to the extent that such payment (i) is expressly authorized under the QHPs, such as out-of-network services that comply with the notice requirements set forth at Section 3.4.3, or (ii) relates to a charge for non-sufficient funds or transaction fees initiated by Enrollee at rates that are reasonable and customary for such transactions; the Contractor shall not pursue collections of any said fees from the Exchange.

-Premium charged in SHOP includes the assessment of the participation fee, agent and general agent commissions (see Section 5.1.3 and 5.2.2 Participation Fee).
+Premium charged in Covered California for Small Business includes the assessment of the participation fee ($18.60 per member per month), agent and general agent commissions (see Section 5.1.3 and 5.2.2 Participation Fee).

-2.3.4 SHOP Terminations of Coverage
+2.3.4 Covered California for Small Business Terminations of Coverage